Troglodyne-Internet-Widgets/git-tms/Readme.md

 Copy the hooks from hooks/ to the repo's .githooks folder.
 You can then commit and push them.
+They need to be tracked due to the particulars of your testsuite -- automated testing will necessarily be different for every project.
+As such the pre-commit hook will need some adjustment.
+Ideally you use some mechanism to only run relevant tests to the diff per commit in repositories with long-running/large testsuites.

 You then need to enforce that the users of the repository (or at least the CI systems) do this: